José Jurado: Career

-Jurado began his career as a caddie at The Royal and Ancient Golf Club of St Andrews.
+In 1899, Jurado was born in Villa Ballester, northern suburb of Buenos Aires.
+Jurado began his career as a caddie at San Andrés Golf Club, located in General San Martín Partido, Province of Buenos Aires.

 At the age of 21, he won his first of seven championships at the Argentine Open, and was also a seven-time winner of the Argentine PGA Championship.
 In 1932, Jurado traveled to the US, justifying these journeys as the only way to progress his skill as a professional golfer.
 After studying the operations of the American PGA, he undertook the organization of the AAPG (Asociación Argentina de Profesionales de Golf).
 Jurado also recruited international golf figures to teach Argentine enthusiasts the emerging and popular American-style swing.

-In 1931 he won an exhibition match against Aubrey Boomer in France.
-Jurado finished in the top ten in four majors: T8 at the British Open in 1926, T6 in the British Open in 1928, 2nd in the British Open in 1931 and 6th in the U.S. Open in 1932.
+In 1931, he won an exhibition match against Aubrey Boomer in France.
+Jurado finished in the top ten in four majors: T8 at the British Open in 1926, T6 in the British Open in 1928, 2nd in the British Open in 1931, and 6th in the U.S. Open in 1932.
+Jurado was personal friends with the Prince of Wales, who was reportedly enraged by his double bogey that lost him the 1931 Open Championship.